DavisTownsend/magi/README.md

-# forecast
+# magi
-This repo is intended to be a wrapper around other forecasting libraries to allow higher level function calls for parallelized univariate time series forecasting in python
+magi is intended to be a high elvel python wrapper around other time series forecasting libraries to allow trivial higher level function calls for parallelized univariate time series forecasting in python